In this episode of "Calmly Considered," Michael and Allan discuss the rise of betting on sports in America and gambling in general.

 The Depopulation Problem

-Modest help may come from lengthening the number of years people work or a higher participation rate in the work force for working age people but at some point that will be insufficient.
+Modest help may come from lengthening the number of years people work or a higher participation rate in the workforce for working-age people but at some point, that will be insufficient.
 Then consider the possibility of medical breakthroughs that cure cancer or dramatically reduce heart disease.
 That means more people living longer, intensifying the dependency ratio imbalance.

 Decoupled Economic Growth

-Posted at 03:59 PM in Demography, Economics, Environment, Public Policy | Permalink | Comments (0)
+Posted at 03:59 PM in Demography, Economics, Environment, Great Divergence, Poverty, Public Policy, Trends: Economic, Trends: Social | Permalink | Comments (0)

-Posted at 08:56 AM in Demography, Economic Development | Permalink | Comments (0)
+Posted at 08:56 AM in Demography, Economic Development, Great Divergence, Health and Medicine, Human Progress, Trends: Social | Permalink | Comments (0)

 When a population is not growing over a long period of time, and the population curve is flat, this must mean that each generation of new parents is the same size as the previous one.
 For thousands of years up to 1800 the population curve was almost flat.
 Have you heard people say that humans used to live in balance with nature?